Even As They Died Valiantly, So Let Us Live

 Later, when in Roman rule and interrogation, He was striped, with His body still covered in His blood, and mockingly re-robed in a scarlet robe, symbolizing kingly reign.
-Next, He was again mocked with an earthly crown of thorns, wherein His blood was shed through His head, in which He drained out our impure thoughts, as part of His continuing atonement.
+Next, He was again mocked with an earthly crown of thorns, wherein His blood was shed through His head, in the which He drained out our impure thoughts, as part of our continuing atonement.

-Next, He was made to carry His cross beam up hill, from the streets of Jerusalem to Calvary, which among the mockers, there was found a mourner among the few, who stepped forward to carry His cross, when our dear Christ stumbled, symbolizing our part to take, when we see others suffer and struggle in life.
+Next, He was made to carry His cross beam up hill, from the streets of Jerusalem to Calvary, where among the mockers, there was found a mourner among the few, who stepped forward to carry His cross, when our dear Christ stumbled, symbolizing our part to take, when we see others suffer and struggle in life.

 Three minutes later, the Christ voluntarily sent up His Spirit to The Father, with the words, “Father, it is finished, receive my Spirit.”

 Was killed in Alexandria, Egypt, by being tied, put into a chariot, pushed out, and being dragged by horses through the streets until he was dead.
+A common death practice among the Egyptians.

 Was hung in Greece, because of his tremendous preaching to the lost.